Hermits Cabin built in 1929

-In 1920, Hermit’s Cabin was constructed by Bob Stinson.
+In 1929, Hermit’s Cabin was constructed by Bob Stinson.
 Upon returning home from World War I, he learned that his sweetheart married another man.
 Heartbroken, he traveled west.
 While making his way through Marjum Pass just 45 miles from Delta, Bob’s vehicle broke down.
 He located a small natural cave in a side canyon.
 He walled in the front of the cave thus creating the Hermit’s Cave House or Hermit’s Cabin.

+Please protect the Hermit’s Cabin.
 Don’t lean on the walls.
 Don’t leave your mark.
 Always pack out your trash.

-the north side of the road before entering Tule Valley.
+Hermit’s Cabin is located in the last side canyon on the north side of the road before entering Tule Valley.